smile2049/spring-boot-flyway-migrate/README.md

 **generate**: generates Flyway migrations between your project's Hibernate entities and database

-all other goals run their Flyway equivalents using configuation from your project:
+all other goals run their Flyway equivalents with configuration from your project + default options:

 [migrate](https://flywaydb.org/documentation/maven/migrate), [validate](https://flywaydb.org/documentation/maven/validate)